JoonHyeok-hozy-Kim/upenn_mcit/ajiv.md

 - I closely monitor for dialysis-related complications
   - like muscle cramps, nausea, vomiting, or hypotension,
   - while also considering underlying medical conditions that might impact their treatment." [(TOP)](#list-of-contents)

+# 내 자격
+- [엔클]
+  - I have a New York State nursing license issued in January 2023.
+- [학교 졸업]
+  - I graduated from Hanlim University's Nursing Department in February 2018.
+- [영어]
+  - I have a TOEIC score, but I haven't taken the TOEFL or IELTS test yet.
+  - I'm currently studying for the TOEFL.
+  - I will make sure to satisfy the Maryland endorsement English exam score.
+- [운전면허]
+  - I don't have a driver's license yet, but I plan to obtain my driver's license next month.

 # 2. FMC 지원 동기
 - I applied for the dialysis RN position at FMC